Reproducible Model Selection Using Bagged Posteriors: Introduction

-Hence, BayesBag is easy to use since the bagged posterior model probability is simply an average over standard Bayesian model probabilities, which means no additional algorithmic tools are needed beyond what a data analyst would normally use for posterior inference.
-While BayesBag does require more computational resources since one must approximate $B$ posteriors (each conditioned on a bootstrap dataset), where typically $B \approx$ 50--100, each posterior can be approximated in parallel, which is ideal for modern cluster-based high-performance computing environments.
+Hence, BayesBag is easy to use since the bagged posterior model probability is simply an average over Bayesian model probabilities.
+No additional algorithmic tools are needed beyond what a data analyst would normally use for posterior inference.
+Implementing BayesBag via \cref{eq:bayesbag-approximation} does require more computation since one must approximate $B$ posteriors (one for each bootstrap dataset), where typically $B \approx$ 100.
+However, this drawback is minimized by the fact that each posterior can be approximated in parallel, which is ideal for modern cluster-based high-performance computing environments.